-There are several different types of harassment that constitute unlawful harassment according to federal and state guidelines.
-Causing someone to feel intimidated or humiliated based on their sex, race, color, ethnicity, disability or sexual preference is illegal and unwarranted in any workplace, and it is beneficial to provide training to highlight the nuances of harassment.
-These types of harassment can take many forms from the most subtle to the most egregious – from verbal, physical, visual, sexual and electronic harassment.
+There are several different types of harassment that constitute unlawful harassment, according to federal and state guidelines.
+Causing someone to feel intimidated or humiliated based on their sex, race, color, ethnicity, disability, or sexual preference is illegal and unwarranted in any workplace.
+It is essential to provide training to highlight the nuances of harassment.
+These types of harassment can take many forms, from the most subtle to the most egregious, including verbal, physical, visual, sexual, and electronic harassment.

 “Prevention is the best tool to eliminate sexual harassment in the workplace from occurring.
 They should clearly communicate to employees that sexual harassment will not be tolerated.
 They can do so by providing sexual harassment training to their employees and by establishing an effective complaint or grievance process and taking immediate and appropriate action when an employee complains.” – EEOC Guidelines